RighteousCodes/Secure-form/README.md

 # Secure Contact Form

-A simple, secure contact form plugin for WordPress.
-Protects against spam and injection using sanitization and WordPress nonces.
+A simple, secure contact form plugin for WordPress.It is designed to help users in Protecting against spam and injection using sanitization and WordPress nonces.It includes input validation,easy short code and perfect for websites.

 ---